mhajihos/GPAQ/README.md

 • Activity at work\
 • Travel to and from places\
 • Recreational activities\
-WHOPH is working only on R 32bit and has 5 dependencies listed in the DESCRIPTION file : survey, RODBC, knitr, dplyr, stringr.
+WHOPH is working only on R 32bit and has 5 dependencies listed in the DESCRIPTION file : survey, dplyr.

 ## Installation
 ```